sodabubblewine/sodabubblewine.github.io/README.md

 * Esthetics (or Aesthetics) "is the study of ideal form, or beauty; it is the philosophy of art" [pg.
 3]
 * Ethics "is the study of ideal conduct; the highest knowledge, said Socrates, is the knowledge of good and evil, the knowledge of the wisdom of life" [pg.
 3]
 * Politics "is teh study of ideal social organization (it is not,a s one might suppose the art and science of capturing and keeping office); monarchy, aristocracy, democracy, socialism, anarchism, feminism--- these are the *dramatis personae* of political philosophy." [pg.
 3]
-* Metaphysics (which he disdains as you will see) "And lastly, *metaphysics* (which gets into so much trouble because it is not, like the other forms of philosophy, an attempt to coordinate the real in the light of the ideal) is the study of the "ultimate reality" of all things: of the real and final nature of "matter" (ontology), of "mind" (philosophic psychology), and of the interrelation fo "mind" and "amtter" in the process of perception and knowledge (epistomology)."
+* Metaphysics (which he disdains as you will see) "And lastly, *metaphysics* (which gets into so much trouble because it is not, like the other forms of philosophy, an attempt to coordinate the real in the light of the ideal) is the study of the "ultimate reality" of all things: of the real and final nature of "matter" (ontology), of "mind" (philosophic psychology), and of the interrelation fo "mind" and "amtter" in the process of perception and knowledge (epistomology)." [pg.
+3]

 The chapters outline the path Will takes through the story of philosophy: